 Battery life varies depending on use and other factors.
 Examples are detailed here:

-Apple's tips for maximising battery life on Apple Watch are detailed here:
+Apple's tips for maximising battery life and battery lifespan on Apple Watch are detailed here:

-If your Apple Watch is experiencing significantly shorter battery life than Apple's examples suggest that you should expect, then it may help to follow these steps, which have previously resolved battery life issues for other users, including after software updates when usage has not otherwise changed (check after each):
+If your Apple Watch is experiencing significantly shorter battery life than Apple's examples suggest that you should expect, then it may require service.
+Before contacting Apple, it may help to follow these steps, which have previously resolved battery life issues for other users, including after software updates, when usage has not otherwise changed (check after each):

 Restart both your iPhone and your Apple Watch, turning both off together and then restarting your iPhone first: